 What is the Lens’ Sweet Spot?

-Note: in this article, we’re talking about overall front-to-back sharpness not Depth of Field sharpness.
+Note: In this article, we’re talking about overall front-to-back sharpness, not Depth of Field sharpness.
 When referring to the sharpest aperture, I’m referring to the point in which the overall image is at its sharpest.
 I recommend reading our Introduction to Aperture in Landscape Photography for further understanding of this subject.

 For example, the sharpest aperture of the Nikon 16-35mm f/4 is between f/8 and f/11.
-A faster lens, such as the 14-24mm f/2.8, has a sweet spot between f/5.6 and f/8.
+A faster lens, such as the Nikon 14-24mm f/2.8, has a sweet spot between f/5.6 and f/8.

 Since the majority of professional lenses have the widest aperture of either f/2.8 or f/4, you’ll often hear that the best aperture is either f/8 or f/11.

-So, have a look at what the widest aperture of your lens is and use that to calculate the optimal aperture for overall sharpness.
+So, look at what the widest aperture of your lens is and use that to calculate the optimal aperture for overall sharpness.
 Next, place your camera on a tripod and take some test shots to compare.

 The difference between a wide and narrow aperture is humongous.
 Let’s take a quick look at what they are before we jump to the TL; DR and answer what the best aperture for landscape photography is.